 As the GOP's ongoing war against reproductive choice threatens to shutter family-planning clinics across the country, there's good news for Whole Woman's Health, an abortion provider set to reopen after a four-year hiatus.

 The Austin, Texas clinic was forced to shut its doors in 2013 when former Gov. Rick Perry signed legislation requiring abortion providers to have admitting privileges at local hospitals and the facilities themselves to meet the same standards as surgical centers.
-According to MyStatesman.com, the new regulations resulted in the closure of 41 of the state's abortion clinics, including Whole Woman's Health.
+According to MyStatesman.com, the new regulations resulted in the closure of more than half of the state's 41 abortion clinics, including Whole Woman's Health.

 Insisting that the law placed an "undue burden" on abortion clinics, Whole Woman's Health filed a legal challenge against Texas Department of Health Services Commissioner John Hellerstedt in a case that made it all the way to the Supreme Court.

 In June, Supreme Court justices handed down a landmark 5-3 decision, amounting to a win for Whole Woman's Health and all Texas abortion clinics.